Approximation of the Range Ambiguity Function in Near-field Sensing Systems: Abstract

 \section{Abstract}

 This paper investigates the range ambiguity function of near-field systems where bandwidth and near-field beamfocusing jointly determine the resolution.
 First, the general matched filter ambiguity function is derived and the near-field array factors of different antenna array geometries are introduced.
-Next, the near-field ambiguity function is approximated as a product of the range-dependent near-field array factor and the ambiguity function due to the utilized bandwidth and waveform.
-An approximation criterion based on the aperture–bandwidth product is formulated, and its accuracy is examined.
-Finally, the improvements to the ambiguity function offered by the near-field beamfocusing, as compared to the far field case, are presented.
-The performance gains are evaluated in terms of resolution improvement offered by beamfocusing, peak-to-sidelobe and integrated-sidelobe level improvement.
+Next, the near-field ambiguity function is approximated as a product of the range-dependent near-field array factor and the ambiguity function due to the utilized waveform and bandwidth.
+An approximation criterion based on the aperture-bandwidth product is formulated, and its accuracy is examined.
+Finally, the improvements to the ambiguity function offered by the near-field beamfocusing, as compared to the far-field case, are presented.
+The performance gains are evaluated in terms of resolution improvement offered by beamfocusing, peak-to-sidelobe and integrated-sidelobe level improvement for a few popular array geometries.
 The gains offered by the near-field regime are shown to be range-dependent and substantial only in close proximity to the array.